An Iranian attack on a base in Saudi Arabia has injured at least 12 American soldiers, two of them seriously, US media reported.

 The buildings of the University of Science and Technology in Iran were damaged in airstrikes that occurred overnight between Saturday and Sunday, Iran International reports, showing a video.
 Yesterday, local Iranian authorities reported that at least 26 civilians, including women and children, were killed in an airstrike in Isfahan, the deputy governor of the province reported, as NBC reported.

-10:00 a.m. – Iraqi Kurdistan: A strong explosion was heard near Erbil airport.
+Iraqi Kurdistan: A powerful explosion was heard near Erbil airport.

 A loud explosion was heard today near Erbil International Airport, the capital of the autonomous Kurdistan Region in northern Iraq, where US advisers to the international anti-jihadist coalition are based.
 A journalist on the scene witnessed the explosion.
 According to a witness, a plume of smoke was visible in the sky near the airport.
 Coalition troops stationed there are regularly targeted by pro-Iranian armed groups, using explosive-laden drones that are usually intercepted and shot down by air defense forces.

-9:15 a.m. – Pakistan, Egypt, Türkiye, and Saudi Arabia meet in Islamabad on Monday to discuss the war
+Pakistan, Egypt, Türkiye, and Saudi Arabia will meet in Islamabad on Monday to discuss the war.

 A senior Foreign Ministry official in Islamabad told AFP that Pakistan plans to "host a quadrilateral meeting on Monday" with Saudi Arabia, Egypt, and Turkey on the Middle East war.
 According to the official, who asked to remain anonymous, the delegations are expected to arrive in Pakistan by Sunday evening, but their exact composition has not yet been confirmed.